A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Analysis of Red-green-list Watermark

-In the case of complete inheritance, the distribution of the pivotal statistic $Y_t$ under the null and alternative hypotheses is as follows. \begin{theorem} For $t\in[n]$, under the null hypothesis $\mathcal{H}_0$, we have $\mathbb{P}(Y_t = 0)=1-\gamma, \mathbb{P}(Y_t = 1) = \gamma$; under the alternative hypothesis, $\mathcal{H}_1$, we have $\mathbb{P}(Y_t = 1) = 1$. \end{theorem} This result highlights the distinct behavior of $Y_t$ under the two hypotheses.
-Under $\mathcal H_0$, $Y_t$ is a Bernoulli random variable with parameter $\gamma$, reflecting the random selection process for subsets in the red-green-list watermarking scheme.
-In contrast, under $\mathcal H_1$, $Y_t$ always equals 1, as the complete inheritance ensures that every token $\omega_t$ is fully aligned with the watermarking process.
+Theorem \ref{thm:rg:distribution:complete} highlights the distinct behavior of $Y_t$ under $\mathcal{H}_0$ versus $\mathcal{H}_1$.
+Under $\mathcal H_0$, $Y_t$ is a Bernoulli random variable, reflecting the random selection process for subsets in the red-green-list watermarking scheme.
+Under $\mathcal H_1$, $Y_t$ always equals 1, as complete inheritance ensures that every token $\omega_t$ is fully aligned with the watermarking process.